 “The Father loves the Son and has given all things into His hand.”
 Everything which Jesus has, He received from the Father.
 John consistently presents Jesus as subordinate to the Father.
 The teaching that Jesus is co-equal to God is inconsistent with such statements.

 The Father sent Jesus.

-In John’s gospel Jesus says perhaps forty times that the Father sent Him.
-For instance:
+In John’s gospel, Jesus says perhaps forty times that the Father sent Him.
+For example:

 The Father gave Jesus His disciples.

-In the parable of the true vine (John 15) the Father is the One that works.
-“My Father is the vinedresser” (15:1).
-It is the Father that cuts away branches that do not bear fruit and prunes other branches “so that it may bear more fruit” (15:2; cf. 17:2, 9, 24; 10:29).
-Sometimes we think of Jesus as the Redeemer, and that is true, but we need to remember that Jesus is the Means of redemption, while the Father is the driver of redemption:
+In the parable of the true vine (John 15) the Father is the One that works: “My Father is the vinedresser” (John 15:1).
+It is the Father who cuts away branches that do not bear fruit and prunes other branches “so that it may bear more fruit” (John 15:2; cf. 17:2, 9, 24; 10:29).
+Sometimes, we think of Jesus as the Redeemer, and that is true, but we need to remember that Jesus is the Means of redemption, while the Father is the driver of redemption:

 The Father gave Jesus His work.

-At the end of His ministry, Jesus said to God that He has “accomplished the work which You have given Me to do” (17:4).
+At the end of His ministry, Jesus said to God that He has “accomplished the work which You have given Me to do” (John 17:4).